Policy 5900 — Academic Unit Reviews

 1. provide an assessment of the numbers and diversity of academic and non-academic staff and their responsibilities, the resources provided and the appropriateness of their use, the effectiveness of the unit’s organization, the suitability of the work space, the relations of the unit to others, the quality of educational opportunities provided to students, and the effectiveness of the means or measures to evaluate student and program success.

-2. provide an opinion on the quality of the scholarly, research and creative activities within the academic unit overall as distinguished from the evaluation of individual members of the academic unit (consistent with Article 7.01 of the Collective Agreement) and the effectiveness of the relationships between teaching and research and creative activities — at both the graduate and undergraduate levels; in the case of the library, provide an opinion on the quality of the services and operations of the library and the effectiveness of the relationships between other academic units and the library;
+2. provide an opinion on the quality of the scholarly, research and creative activities within the academic unit overall as distinguished from the evaluation of individual members of the academic unit (consistent with Article 7.01 of the Collective Agreement) and the effectiveness of the relationships between teaching and research and creative activities — at both the graduate and undergraduate levels; in the case of the libraries & archives, provide an opinion on the quality of the services and operations of the libraries & archives and the effectiveness of the relationships between other academic units and the libraries & archives;

 3. offer specific recommendations that will be a catalyst for re-examining and re-visioning in the short term (next two years), medium term (3 to 5 years) and long-term (5+ years) to support the unit in its future advancement and development; and

 4. respond to any additional terms of reference developed by the Provost and Vice-President, Academic and Research.
 The findings and recommendations of the review team should be presented in the form of a brief, concisely written report (with an executive summary) which will be received by the Provost and Vice-President, Academic and Research.
-Provided that matters of individual sensitivity or confidentiality are handled with discretion, the report (in its entirety) will be made available to the Dean (or University Librarian), the unit under review, and the University Planning Committee.
-Normally, the report will be considered a public document and at the completion of the review process will be available (on request) to members of Senate along with the unit’s response.
+Provided that matters of individual sensitivity or confidentiality are handled with discretion, the report (in its entirety) will be made available to the Dean, the unit under review, and the University Planning Committee.
+Normally, the report will be considered a public document and at the completion of the review process will be available (on request) to members of Senate along with the unit’s response and the response from the University Planning Committee.

 The Provost and Vice-President, Academic and Research, shall prepare for Senate a brief (1-2 pages) summary of the issues identified in the self-study, the external report, and the unit response.
 This summary shall identify the next steps, if any, to be taken by the University.